akhilc19/aws-terraform-actions-pipeline/README.md

-# AWS EC2 Auto Deployment with Terraform & Shell Scripts
+# AWS EC2 Auto Deployment with Terraform & GitHub Actions

-This project automates the provisioning of an EC2 instance and the deployment of your application on AWS using Terraform and shell scripts.
-It supports different environments (Dev, Prod) through configuration files and deployment scripts.
+This project automates the provisioning of EC2 instances and the deployment of your application on AWS using **Terraform** and **GitHub Actions**.
+It supports different environments (Dev, Prod) via configuration files.

 ---